 How to Give Yourself a Permission Slip

+- Learn to trust yourself.
 When you give yourself permission, you are trusting yourself to make choices.
 There is an all-knowing consciousness inside you, at all moments, guiding you toward your highest good.
 This includes what medical tests or procedures are best for you.
 Please don’t forget this.
-The more you can connect with this guidance, and the more you listen to it, the easier it will be to give yourself permission.
+The more you can connect with this guidance and the more you listen to it, the easier it will be to give yourself permission.

+- Let go of your need for approval.
 When you seek external permission from others, you are allowing yourself to be judged.
 As long as you need the approval of others, you will remain disempowered.
-Once you stop seeking external approval your ability to give yourself a permission slip when you need one increases greatly.
+Once you stop seeking external approval, your ability to give yourself a permission slip when you need one increases greatly.

+- Call on your guides.
 There are many ways you can call on Divine guidance.
 Tosha Silver’s Change Me prayers are one simple way.
 You simply ask the Divine to change you into someone who, in this case, knows what she needs and gets that need met without asking permission.
 Here’s an example: “Divine Beloved, please change me into someone who easily knows my needs and feels comfortable with getting them met.”
 You can also use Robert Fritchie’s Divine Love petitions.
-For more information go to his website, The World Service Institute.
+For more information go to his website, the World Service Institute.

-When you want to give yourself a permission slip, it helps to allow yourself to feel the emotions associated with whatever you are seeking permission to do.
+- Feel your emotions.
+When you want to give yourself a permission slip, allow yourself to feel the emotions associated with whatever you are seeking permission to do.
 For example, if you are seeking permission to rest, you may need to feel the guilt associated with resting while your family members may want something from you.
 Remember that your emotions are the connection between your physical body and your spirit.
 Feeling these emotions is essential to connecting with your higher self and your purpose.

-Meditation can help you connect to that higher part of yourself who knows your true worth.
+- Meditate.
+Meditation can help you connect to that higher part of yourself that knows your true worth.
 This can help you release your need for external permission.

-At first, it might feel quite uncomfortable – or even selfish — to give yourself permission daily, but the more you practice, the easier it will be.
+- Practice permission daily.
+At first, it might feel quite uncomfortable—or even selfish—to give yourself permission daily, but the more you practice, the easier it will be.
 Start by making a list of everything that you would do if you gave yourself permission.
 Another way to make this list is to write down everything you wish others would do for you—which you always end up doing for them!
 Slowly work through your list.
 You can do this with a friend and then compare notes.
-Eventually you will be able to give yourself permission to be free from anything that does not support you – including a job or a toxic relationship.
+Eventually, you will be able to give yourself permission to be free from anything that does not support you—including a job or a toxic relationship.

 10 Permission Slips You Could Give Yourself Today